Des-Magmeta/Bryophyta/README.md

 An open-source font derived from Fontworks' Klee One, ideal for body text.

 ## Introduction
-Cantabile is a script font handwritten by pencil or pen.
-It's quiet design has an elegant look that sets itself apart from traditional script and textbook fonts.
-Ideal for body text.

 In December 2020, Japanese type foundry FONTWORKS released [7 Open-source Japanese fonts](https://github.com/fontworks-fonts) on GitHub, with [Klee One](https://github.com/fontworks-fonts/Klee) supporting the most characters.
 It shares some features with Fangsong and Kaiti, namely elegant composition and high readability.
 Unlike the textbook-style font, Klee One retains some features of traditional printed fonts.
-In 2021, the font [LXGW WenKai](https://github.com/lxgw/LxgwWenKai) was made by [lxgw](https://github.com/lxgw), which was modified from Klee One, with some characters added.
-It has become a success.
-Other font designers also made fonts derived from Klee One, such as [Iansui](https://github.com/ButTaiwan/iansui), [JyunsaiKaai](https://github.com/ItMarki/jyunsaikaai), and so on.
+Cantamile is a script font handwritten by pencil or pen.
+It's quiet design has an elegant look that sets itself apart from traditional script and textbook fonts.
+Ideal for body text.

 ## Authorization